Santa Teresa Tram

 Work continued slowly, and at times intermittently, on restoration of additional sections of the main route to Dois Irmãos.
 In February 2018, just five trips per day were extended from Largo Guimarães to Praça Odylo, and then on 22 October 2018 all service was extended to Largo do França.
 The full 6 km route between Largo da Carioca and Dois Irmãos was finally restored to operation and passenger service in January 2019.
+Work to reopen the Paula Mattos branch began in 2024, and service on the branch was restored in January 2025.